Review of Progressive Auto Insurance: Features, Pros & Cons, and Costs

 People who want a smaller company

 Progressive is a large, nationwide company.
-In fact, they’re the third-largest auto insurer in the United States.
+In fact, it's the third-largest auto insurer in the United States.
 If you’re looking for a smaller, more personal company, Progressive might not be the right fit for you.

 Consumers looking for excellent customer service

 While Progressive is rated in the top 20 for J.D.
 Power’s annual customer satisfaction survey, they didn’t make the top 10 — some customers might see that as a reason to pick a competitor who ranked higher on the list.
 If customer service is a high priority for you this is something to consider.

 When comparing auto insurance companies, it’s helpful to list out the advantages and disadvantages so you can get an accurate description of what each insurer is offering.
 Here’s the good and the bad when it comes to Progressive.

 - Easy online quote tool: You can receive a quote within minutes online, or using Facebook Messenger.

 - Easy to search for affordable quotes: Using the “Name Your Price” feature Progressive makes staying within a budget simple.

 - Pet injury covered: If you get collision coverage the cost of your vet bills will be covered to a set amount if you get into an accident.